-Banana Fibre Extraction
+Banana Fibre Program

 The use of Banana Fibre for handicrafts, textiles, and other purposes as a natural material is a new concept.
 Therefore, NTT Data and YouthNet, with the aim of empowering many lives, initiated the strategy of utilizing available resources and creation of employment generation through it.
 With this aim, YouthNet is implementing a training program on Banana Fibre Extraction Unit & production of value-added products at Bade Village under Dhansiripar sub-Division, Nagaland.